Vehicle-Telematics-Control-Unit/Vehicle-Telematics-Web-Server-Module/README.md

         - E-mail
         - SMS
     - After account activation the User is now connected to his vehicle and can access it's features.
-    - The device is set to allow sharing with other device
+    - The device is set to allow sharing with other device.
     - If he wants to access his vehicle with multiple devices he must
         - Open his application.
         - Click share vehicle access.